vonderklaas/image-generator/README.md

 ### AI Image Generator

-This is full-stack application made with *Node*, *React* and TypeScript.
+This is full-stack application made with *Node* and *React*.
 Use prompts to generate an image from few words and ideas.
-With help of DALLE-2 and OpenAI generating is easier than ever
+With help of DALLE2 and OpenAI generating is easier than ever.

 ### How to run?